 Many of the richer people in the area stored their valuables in big white kura (倉, traditional Japanese storehouses).
 Made of thick mud walls and with few, if any, windows, they are designed to withstand fires like the one that was raging.
 As the furious fire quickly encroached, people hurried to seal the openings along the kura_-doors with mud or rice-bran paste.
 This saved them.
 When the fire was finally put out some 24 hours later, the _kura were the only buildings left standing, as can be seen on the top image.

 The huge fire, now known as the Great Kita Fire (キタの大火) or Tenma Fire (天満焼け) was a terrible disaster for Osaka.
 Twelve people lost their lives, some 177 were wounded.
 No less than 11,365 houses and buildings were destroyed, among which the Osaka District Court, the Governor’s Official Residence, the Dojima Rice Market (堂島米殻取引所)—the nation’s largest—, the Kita Ward Office, 8 schools, 20 temples and shrines, 4 banks and 10 company buildings.
 Eleven bridges were also destroyed, including the important Oebashi Bridge (大江橋) across the Dojima River.
-An area of 122 ha. had been reduced to ashes.
+An area of 122 ha.
+(301 acres) had been reduced to ashes, the equivalent of 228 football fields.

 The disaster completely transformed northern Osaka.
 The old traditional architecture disappeared.
 The majority of the people working in the burnt down district had been geisha and rice brokers, the unique character they gave to the area vanished forever.
 The romantic Shijimi River, which featured in dramatist Chikamatsu Monzaemon‘s (近松門左衛門, 1653-1725) famous play The Love Suicides at Amajima1 (心中天網島, Shinjuten no Amijima, 1720), was filled in with the debris of the fire and eventually disappeared completely.
 Gas lamps were banned and replaced by metal ones.
 It persuaded local authorities to more enthusiastically promote the use of electricity, something which still scared many people.
 They believed it caused paralysis.